-The members of the board are appointed by a board appointment committee composed of the county board chairpersons of the counties included, all or in part, in the WCTC district including Waukesha, Dodge, Jefferson, and Racine.
+The members of the board are appointed by a board appointment committee composed of the county board chairpersons of the counties included, all or in part, in the WCTC district including Waukesha, Dodge, Jefferson and Racine.
 The chairperson of the Waukesha County Board, the most populous portion of our district, serves as district board appointment chair.
-Representation on the board is apportioned throughout the district as set forth in section 38.08, paragraph 2 of the Wisconsin Statutes.
+Representation on the board is apportioned throughout the district as set forth in section 38.08, paragraph two of the Wisconsin Statutes.

 As a district board member, you will make critical decisions on the policy making body of WCTC.
 Because each Wisconsin Technical College district has distinct demographic, geographic and economic characteristics, each district's educational programming is tailored to meet local needs.
 Board members decide how to best meet those needs.

 You will make decisions on important issues affecting WCTC in your role representing the citizens of the district.
 District boards have the power to levy property taxes for facilities and equipment, develop annual budgets, and approve the hiring of personnel for instructional services.
 Board members also appoint a president who serves as the chief executive officer for the district.

 Individuals may apply for board membership* in five categories:

 - Employer: A person who makes hiring and firing decisions.
 The business must be located within WCTC's district (Waukesha County).
 You may work in a non-district office of a major district business.

 - Employee: An employee who does not have the final authority to hire and fire.